 What prison sentence could Trump face if he is convicted at his hush money trial?

-Republican presidential contender will become the first former US president to face criminal proceedings when he appears in court on Monday over the Stormy Daniels scandal
+Republican presidential contender is the first former US president to go on criminal trial

-Donald Trump will become the first American president to face a criminal trial when the New York “hush money” case against him finally begins on Monday.
+Donald Trump has become the first American president in history to go on trial on criminal charges, after his hush money case got under way in New York.

-The presumptive Republican presidential nominee for 2024 stands accused by Manhattan district attorney Alvin Bragg of falsifying his business records, a felony in New York state, in order to allegedly conceal a secret payment made to the adult film actress Stormy Daniels during the 2016 presidential campaign to ensure her silence over an extramarital affair she alleges she had with the businessman a decade earlier.
+The presumptive Republican presidential nominee for 2024 stands accused by Manhattan District Attorney Alvin Bragg of falsifying his business records, a felony in New York state, in order to allegedly conceal a secret payment made to the adult film star Stormy Daniels during the 2016 presidential campaign to ensure her silence over an alleged extramarital affair one decade earlier.

 Mr Trump denies the affair and any wrongdoing in the case after being hit with 34 felony charges by Mr Bragg a little over a year ago.